-Online homework.
+This course will use masteringphysics for homework, and you must specify the above textbook when signing up.
 Assignments must be submitted twice a week, on Tuesday night and Thursday night.
 For instructions on how to sign up, go to lehigh.edu/inphy21/.
-Note that if you want you can also sign up for access to the electronic version of the textbook.
+Note that it is also possible to sign up for access to the electronic version of the textbook.